Who Oversees Public Schools?

 • Acceptance of collective bargaining agreements

-• Determination of policies to guide hiring of other district staff
+• Determination of policies to guide the hiring of other district staff

 Local school board members are part of their communities and often have children in the schools they serve.
-Most tend to be well educated with at least a bachelor degree, and many consider themselves to be politically moderate.
-These individuals often receive no salary for the work they do on the board, contributing many hours to their local school system on a purely voluntary basis.
+Most are well educated with at least a bachelor's degree and many consider themselves politically moderate.
+These individuals frequently receive no salary for their work on the board, contributing many hours to their local school system voluntarily.
 A few may receive stipends for their service.

-With many responsibilities, the local school board is involved in both the policymaking and administration of the public schools in their district.
-While they do not involve themselves in the daily operations of the schools, they are expected to create an organizations structure in which individual schools can operate efficiently.
-Local school boards frequently work closely with the community as well, hearing input from local citizens on policy and administrative concerns.
+With many responsibilities, the local school board is involved in the policymaking and administration of the public schools in their district.
+While they do not involve themselves in the daily operations of the schools, they are expected to create an organizational structure in which individual schools can operate efficiently.
+Local school boards also frequently work closely with the community, hearing input from local citizens on policy and administrative concerns.

-With many fingers in the pie of public education today, it can appear to be a complex structure that makes it challenging for decisions to be made and policies to be implemented.
-However, the careful allocation of responsibilities from the federal to the local level ensures that the division of power allows for leadership at every level of the hierarchy.
-This system of governance has been in place for many decades, and continues to serve as a mostly effective method of oversight for public education across the country today.
+With many fingers in the pie of public education today, it can appear to be a complex structure that makes it challenging to implement decisions and policies.
+However, carefully allocating responsibilities from the federal to the local level ensures that the division of power allows for leadership at every level of the hierarchy.
+This system of governance has been in place for many decades and continues to serve as an effective method of oversight for public education across the country.

 Additional Resources [+]